takuti/takuti.me/_content/en/note/hivemall-events-2018-autumn.md

 <script async class="speakerdeck-embed" data-id="a5d4885dca69494dab8064b7d8f0fd00" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 When I asked "Is there anybody who currently uses Hive in your work?," 80% of the audiences raised a hand.
-Honestly I didn’t expect that, and I eventually realized that not a few companies are still maintaining their own Hadoop cluster and using Hive to analyze data.
+Honestly I didn't expect that, and I eventually realized that not a few companies are still maintaining their own Hadoop cluster and using Hive to analyze data.
 Hivemall can definitely be a deeply satisfying tool for such companies to leverage machine learning capabilities in their day-to-day data analytics.

 I've attended and enjoyed many other sessions as well.
 Of course, almost all talks mentioned about deep learning.
 In my impression, theory and practice of deep learning is gradually getting matured (and peaked) in these days.